What is Collagen?

 How Cool is Collagen?

 It’s almost too cool for school, but like any idolized high schooler, the stories are much more exciting than the reality.
-Collagen can help with joint pain and weakness, which is great for endurance athletes with frequent lower limb annoyances.
+Collagen can help with joint pain and weakness.
 Collagen may also help improve skin health.
 However, it’s not a going to stir up any miracles and make your knee pain disappear instantly.
 Most studies examine collagen over long periods of time, such as 3-6 months.
 Long story short, collagen can HELP (just help) with joints and skin, but probably won’t do much for healing any other tissues.

 - Pyun, H. B., Kim, M., Park, J., Sakai, Y., Numata, N., Shin, J. Y., ... & Hwang, J. K. (2012).
 Effects of collagen tripeptide supplement on photoaging and epidermal skin barrier in UVB-exposed hairless mice.
 Preventive nutrition and food science, 17(4), 245.